ibm-client-engineering/solution-filenet-aws/website/docs/README.md

 ### Purpose

-This is a _living document_ that delivers a "flight path" or adoption journey using the Value Engineering Method, which consolidates the best practices for successfully implementing a Proof of Concept aimed at adopting **IBM FileNet Content Manager on Amazon Elastic Kubernetes Service (EKS)**.
+This is _living document_ delivers a "flight path" or adoption journey using the Value Engineering Method to successfully implement a Proof of Concept aimed at adopting **IBM FileNet Content Manager on Amazon Elastic Kubernetes Service (EKS)**.

 ### Value Engineering Method